operator-framework/operator-lifecycle-manager/Documentation/design/architecture.md

 ### Namespace Control Loop

-In addition to watching the creation of ClusterServiceVersion-v1s in a set of namespaces, the OLM Operator also watches those namespaces themselves.
+In addition to watching the creation of ClusterServiceVersions in a set of namespaces, the OLM Operator also watches those namespaces themselves.
 If a namespace that the OLM Operator is configured to watch is created, the OLM Operator will annotate that namespace with the `alm-manager` key.
 This enables dashboards and users of `kubectl` to filter namespaces based on what OLM is managing.

 ## Catalog Operator

-The Catalog Operator is responsible for resolving and installing ClusterServiceVersion-v1s and the required resources they specify.
+The Catalog Operator is responsible for resolving and installing ClusterServiceVersions and the required resources they specify.
 It is also responsible for watching catalog sources for updates to packages in channels, and upgrading them (optionally automatically) to the latest available versions.
-A user that wishes to track a package in a channel creates a Subscription-v1 resource configuring the desired package, channel, and the catalog source from which to pull updates.
-When updates are found, an appropriate InstallPlan-v1 is written into the namespace on behalf of the user.
+A user that wishes to track a package in a channel creates a Subscription resource configuring the desired package, channel, and the catalog source from which to pull updates.
+When updates are found, an appropriate InstallPlan is written into the namespace on behalf of the user.
-Users can also create an InstallPlan-v1 resource directly, containing the names of the desired ClusterServiceVersion-v1s and an approval strategy and the Catalog Operator will create an execution plan for the creation of all of the required resources.
+Users can also create an InstallPlan resource directly, containing the names of the desired ClusterServiceVersions and an approval strategy and the Catalog Operator will create an execution plan for the creation of all of the required resources.
-Once approved, the Catalog Operator will create all of the resources in an InstallPlan-v1; this should then independently satisfy the OLM Operator, which will proceed to install the ClusterServiceVersion-v1s.
+Once approved, the Catalog Operator will create all of the resources in an InstallPlan; this should then independently satisfy the OLM Operator, which will proceed to install the ClusterServiceVersions.

-### InstallPlan-v1 Control Loop
+### InstallPlan Control Loop

 ```
 None --> Planning +------>------->------> Installing --> Complete